International Women's Day (IWD)

 One person said, "What was that all about?!' and followed by: "And who is Mom?"

-One comment I noticed, but I can't remember which channel it was on,
+One comment I noticed, but I can't remember which channel it

 was someone saying, 'I love irc theatre'